 Sir Richard does not a major aspect for his Line of Vitality, as they are inconjunct.
-Marc Edmund Jones writes that this suggests “neither a direct emphasis on action” nor an awareness of their potential suggesting that his own ego is subordinate to his life’s work.
-That would make sense how he operated undercover as an Arabian sheik, and not as a British soldier.
+Marc Edmund Jones writes that this suggests “neither a direct emphasis on action” nor an awareness of their potential implying that his own ego is subordinate to his life’s work.
+That would make sense how he operated undercover as an Arabian sheik, not as a British soldier.

 His Line of Personality, the aspect between Jupiter and Saturn, are conjunct, suggesting a life through his own physical abilities, and making Sir Richard, exceptionally aware of his experiences.

 The Line of Efficiency, the aspect between Mars and Venus is also conjunct.
 Marc Edmund Jones in his “Guide to Horoscope Interpretation” says that the steel magnate Andrew Carnegie and the fantasy writer cum mathematician, Lewis Carroll, also had this aspect.
 It suggests a high degree of concentrated insight into their work.

 The final Line of Culture, that aspect between Uranus and Pluto, is also conjunct, like songwriter Stephen Foster, and suggests in both cases, an ability to lose one’s self and cultural identity.
 That would definitely be Sir Richard’s case.